What is a General Account?

 |Annuity||Here, funds are invested for fixed annuities.||Here, funds are invested for variable annuitiesVariable AnnuitiesA variable annuity is a contract between a person and the insurance company and also serves as a tax-saving investment with the insurer, which has multiple benefits with regards to the periodic payments at the time of retirement and also the death benefit to the beneficiary in case the person dies before the expiry of the contract..|

 |Risk Involvement||The risk is less, as the investment is in fixed-income securities.||The risk is more, as the investment is in those securities which tend to give variable returns.|

 |Creditors Stake||The fund is entitled to the first claim of creditors.||The fund is not entitled to the first claim of creditors as it can’t be used as collateral.|

-This has been a guide to what is the general account and its meaning.
-Here we discuss how does general account work along with an example and its differences.
-You can learn more about accounting from the following articles –
+This article has been a guide to what is the general account and its meaning.
+Here, we discuss how a general account works, an example, and its differences.
+You can learn more about accounting from the following articles: –